 Campus Housing.
-Residential housing units are located on campus and consist of single-student dorms, single-student apartments, two-bedroom apartments (available to couples or families with 1-2 children), three-bedroom apartments (available to families with 3-5 children), and a few four-bedroom apartments (reserved for families with 6+ children).
+Residential housing units are located on campus and consist of single-student dorms, single-student apartments, two-bedroom apartments (available to couples or families with 1-2 children), three-bedroom apartments (available to families with 3-5 children), and a few fourbedroom apartments (reserved for families with 6+ children).
 The housing area includes sufficient parking for residents and a play area for children.
 The campus, to include housing, is patrolled by on-site security.

 Each apartment is furnished with an electric range and refrigerator.
 Some apartments are furnished with dishwasher and/or electric laundry hook-ups.
-Apartments in Rawlings Court are furnished with stack washer and dryer; coin-operated laundry facilities are provided in the other apartment buildings.
+Apartments in Rawlings Court are furnished with stack washer and dryer; coinoperated laundry facilities are provided in the other apartment buildings.
 Students should discuss the availability of these amenities at the time the housing assignment is determined.
 Water, trash removal, electric, gas, internet, and cable expenses are included in the housing fees/monthly rent.

 Requirements for Living in Campus Housing.
 Only full-time, degree-seeking residential students are eligible to live in campus housing.
 For this purpose, a "full-time, degree-seeking residential student" is defined as a student enrolled in a degree program and carrying a masters-level load of 9 credit hours per semester or an undergraduate load of 12 credit hours per semester, with no more than one course taken online.
-(Students from the same family may not count their cumulative hours toward full-time status.)
-Graduate students taking full-time loads in the spring and fall semesters may reside in campus housing during the winter and summer terms, even if they are not taking courses during these terms.
-While students are encouraged to progress toward their degrees by taking winter and summer courses, such hours do not alter the fall or spring hour requirements.